JensKrumsieck/umbrella/README.md

 A small and simple service for coverage badges working with public repos the service host has access to via GitHub Token Authentification.

 It looks for an artifact created by a workflow called `coverage.yml`.
 The artifact must contain a xml file called `cobertura.xml` which may be created using `cargo tarpaulin`.
+[And example can be viewed here.](https://github.com/fairagro/m4.4_sciwin_client/blob/main/.github/workflows/coverage.yml)

 The Endpoint returns an image in typical badge format. ![](https://coverage.jenskrumsieck.de/coverage/fairagro/m4.4_sciwin_client)